Skip to content

 We loved the various costumed role players (accents included) we met throughout the village.
 They portrayed actual Plymouth Colony residents.

 They did a great job with the re-creation that we felt transported back to the 17th century.
-It was quite interesting.
+It was quite an interesting experience.

 Plimoth Plantatin English Village